bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 \page
 ### Ideal
 Your ideal is something that you hold to deeply, something that you want to bring about.
-Different ideals can be interpreted many different ways: for one person, freedom might be being free from external restraints and going with the wind.
+Different ideals can be interpreted many different ways--for one person, freedom might be being free from external restraints and going with the wind.
 For another, it might be about having enough power that no one tells you what to do.
 Choose something that your character will attempt to follow through on and seek for, but be careful about choosing things that strongly conflict with the ideals of fellow party members.
 Conflict of ideals isn't necessarily *wrong*, but it should be discussed openly out of character before the campaign begins so all the players are ok with it.

 Examples:
 - Freedom.
 You believe that everyone should be left to do as they please as long as it doesn't hurt anyone.